Lab Manual for the Global Community Wellness Lab

 Specifically, we thank the following for making their lab manuals accessible:

 We use a lab manual for a few reasons.
 First, it makes certain things explicit, including things like expectations, so that we don’t have to guess.
-Second, it removes the informal passing on of critical information; with this information and the appropriate information in the LAB WIKI - LINK TBD - THINKING SHAREPOINT?, you should have everything to get caught up to reasonable speed.
+Second, it removes the informal passing on of critical information; with this information and the appropriate information in the lab sharepoint as well as the Canvas page, you should have everything to get caught up to reasonable speed.
 If you do find something that you think is necessary, but not in here, talk with Jordan or the lab manager about getting this added.

-Jordan will likely revise this lab manual on an semester basis, and as issues come up.
+Jordan will likely revise this lab manual on a semester basis, and as issues come up.

 Welcome to the Lab!

 Note: the date listed above corresponds to the date the manual was updated.
-The date this manual was initially created was on [INSERT DATE HERE].
+The date this manual was initially created was in Summer 2022.

 Note: The repository for this lab manual can be found here: https://github.com/jordandsnyder/labmanual.
-Also, this manual was developed, and continuously updated (as needed), through the R (R Core Team 2021) computer language, and employs the Bookdown (Xie 2021), knitr (Xie 2022), and R-markdown (Allaire et al. 2022) packages.
+Also, this manual was developed, and continuously updated (as needed), through the R (R Core Team 2021) computer language, and employs the Bookdown (Xie 2022a), knitr (Xie 2022b), and R-markdown (Allaire et al. 2022) packages.